-For centuries, scientists, physicians and researchers have taken a keen interest in hypnosis.
-More specifically, they’ve been driven by a simple question: Does hypnosis provide medical benefits?
+For centuries, scientists, physicians and researchers have taken a keen interest in hypnotherapy.
+More specifically, they’ve been driven by a simple question: Does hypnotherapy provide medical benefits?

 So what’s driving the trend?
 Why are more and more healthcare providers prescribing hypnotherapy?

-For one, it’s effective.
-Hypnotherapy offers compelling therapeutic benefits for a range of conditions.
-Additionally, hypnotherapy offers a more effective alternative to traditional psychoanalysis.
-A classic hypnosis study found that, on average, patients required just 6 hypnotherapy sessions with a 93-percent recovery rate.
+For one, hypnotherapy is effective.
+Based on research, it’s a more effective alternative to traditional psychoanalysis.
+A classic hypnosis study found that, on average, patients required just six hypnotherapy sessions with a 93-percent recovery rate.
 Psychoanalysis, on the other hand, required roughly 600 sessions with just a 38-percent recovery rate.

 Here, you’ll find a broad overview of hypnotherapy, including what you can expect by visiting a hypnotherapist, some examples of how it works and the types of conditions it can help, as well as what the medical research says about hypnotherapy.

 The words “hypnosis” and “hypnotherapy” tend to be used interchangeably.
-But there’s a key distinction about hypnotherapy.
+But there’s a key distinction between the two.
 During hypnotherapy, a patient is hypnotized, but once they reach this state, “therapy” is performed.

 In other words, hypnotherapy is a more focused and therapeutic version of hypnosis.
 In fact, if you were to undergo hypnosis, chances are you wouldn’t experience long-term benefits, because it wouldn’t have been targeted to your specific needs.